npvandyke/stock-analysis/README.md

 #### 2017 dataset:

+The images below display side-by-side analyses by the original Module 2 Solution script and refactored script on both the 2017 and 2018 data.
+The output of both scripts on each datset is identical, outside of rounding differences.
+There are clear differences, however, in the performance data for the analyzed stocks between the years 2017 and 2018.

+The list of stocks in the dataset seemed to perform much better overall in 2017 than 2018, with eleven out of twelve stocks having positive returns for the year in 2017, versus only two out of twelve stocks in 2018.

 Output for the original Module 2 Solution script:  |  Output for the refactored script:
 :-------------------------:|:-------------------------:
 ![All_Stocks_Output_2017](Resources/All_Stocks_Output_2017.png)  |  ![Refactored_Output_2017](Resources/Refactored_Output_2017.png)